rettigs/clonaria/README.md

 ========
 Clonaria is an open source sidescrolling block-based platformer inspired by [Terraria](http://terraria.org/) written in Python that is intended to serve as a fun programming exercise and learning experience.
 This is not meant to be "good" code; while cleaniness and flexibility are goals, the primary focus is on exploring both Python itself and the concepts behind game development.
 Pull requests are welcome!

+Currently, Clonaria is known only to support Linux.
+It has not been tested on Mac or Windows.

 The original Java version of Clonaria has been renamed to [Clonaria-Java](https://github.com/rettigs/clonaria-java) and there are no plans to update it any further.

 System Dependencies